Shaun-L/pyramyd-takehome/README.md

 ## **Summary**

 I had a great time working on this project; I would say my biggest takeaway is that it made me more aware of my decision making process by documenting it in this README.
-This is a habit that I plan on building on, as it showed me the gaps in my knowledge that I have, as well as giving me more structure throughout the project, as I always had to think and document before I acted on something.
+This is a habit that I plan on building on, as it showed me the gaps in my knowledge that I have, as well as giving me more structure throughout the project, as I always had to think and document on the reasons why I acted on something.

+All code is well documented and shown in app.py.
+I also left my  jupyter notebook which I used for testing/versioning in the "testing_files" directory (Warning: the notebook is messy and all over the place, it doesn't represent my full step-by-step thought process).

 If there is anything you would like me to expand on, I would love to talk about it! :)